yildiraykoyuncu/js-quiz/fixes.md

 - tracks questions if they are answered or not, if yes user will see if their answer is correct or not
 - when user clicks restart at quit page state object is reset
 - when user clicks quit sees how many questions he answered and how many of them are correct
+- when user jumps to the next or previous questions or quit closes the cheat or resources windows if open